chickencoder/additional-science/README.md

 This repo contains notes for Additional Science (Edexcel) originally taken by Jesse Sibley.
 If you wish to contribute, please read below.

 ## Contributing
-If you wish to contribute, add some important notes I've missed or would just like to re-word something, post an issue or tweet me [@JesseTheSibley](http://twitter.com) :grin:
+If you would like to add some important notes I've missed or would just like to re-word something, post an issue or tweet me [@JesseTheSibley](http://twitter.com)